Your guide to DC dining with a riverfront view in this evolving neighborhood

 Hotels with a View

-Southwest & The Wharf is home to the uber luxurious Mandarin Oriental Washington, DC, which features gorgeous waterfront views, an extravagant spa and Muze East West Kitchen.
-Chef Adam Tanner heads up the kitchen at this critically acclaimed restaurant, which serves a menu of Eastern-inspired fare using locally sourced ingredients.
+Southwest & The Wharf is home to the uber luxurious Salamander DC, which features gorgeous waterfront views and an extravagant spa.
 If you’re looking for something more hip than posh, head over to the Capitol Skyline Hotel.
 The hotel’s interiors, including its restaurant Lapidus, are modern and chic.
 Named for 1960s designer Morris Lapidus, the restaurant serves American fare in a mod setting.
 Don Draper would surely be at home here.
 Or, in the summer, head outside for poolside service.

 All the World’s an [Arena] Stage